-The IRS can issue an administrative waiver to a first-time noncompliant taxpayer to request abatement of penalties for a single tax period for failure to file, failure to pay, or for a failure to deposit withheld payroll taxes.
-For individuals and businesses this means penalties assessed for a full year calculated on income taxes and for one quarter calculated on payroll taxes.
+The IRS can issue an administrative waiver to a first-time noncompliant taxpayer.
+This is to request abatement of penalties for a single tax period.
+This can be for failure to file, failure to pay, or failure to deposit withheld payroll taxes.
+For individuals and businesses this means penalties assessed for a full year calculated on income taxes.
+For payroll taxes this applies to one quarter calculated.

 Penalties assessed on estimated taxes and accuracy-related penalties cannot be waived under First Time Abatement.

-To qualify for First Time Penalty Abatement the taxpayer has to show that he has been filing tax returns timely, including extensions to file for the three years immediately preceding the request to abate penalties.
-If the taxpayer has an ongoing installment agreement with the IRS he must show current on payments.
+To qualify for First Time Penalty Abatement the taxpayer has to show that he has been filing tax returns timely.
+This includes extensions to file for the three years immediately preceding the request to abate penalties.
+If the taxpayer has an ongoing installment agreement with the IRS they must show current on payments.

 Abatement for Reasonable Cause

 In addition to the First Time Penalty Abatement a taxpayer can request abatement for a reasonable cause.
 These requests are fact specific and determined on each situation’s unique circumstances.
-Reasonable cause for penalty abatement is essentially a legitimate reason for not complying with filing or paying requirements and that you have exercised ordinary care and prudence.
+This is essentially a legitimate reason for not complying with filing or paying requirements when you have exercised ordinary care and prudence.
 Basically you must show that noncompliance was due to something out of your control.

 Common examples of reasonable cause include things out of your control such as:

 Unfortunately if you are habitually late in filing returns or paying taxes then your chances of approval are considerably less.
-If you had the money to pay bills other than the IRS and the expenses were not necessary then it will be less likely that your request will be approved as not reasonable.
+If you had the money to pay non-IRS bills but the expenses were not necessary then it will be less likely that your request will be approved.

 Sometimes filing bankruptcy is a viable option to pay less than what you legally owe.
 When you file for bankruptcy you will receive a discharge which settles the tax debt, penalties and interest and the IRS is bound by this determination.